-Approval of Student Status

-All graduate students must have their student status approved by the Graduate Program Committee Chair prior to declaring "full time" or "part time" status on their registration form or on the Registration System.
+Approval of Student Status: All graduate students must have their student status approved by the Graduate Program Committee Chair prior to declaring "full time" or "part time" status on their registration form or on the Registration System.

-Program of Study

-All students must have their program of study approved by their Graduate Program Advisor prior to registering.
+Program of Study: All students must have their program of study approved by their Graduate Program Advisor prior to registering.

-Change in Program of Study

-Students wishing to make changes to their graduate program must first receive a recommendation to do so from their Graduate Program and Advisor and (if applicable) Supervisory committee; students must then seek written permission from the Graduate Program Committee Chair for final approval of the change(s).

-Course withdrawal forms may be found on the Faculty of Graduate Studies website here: http://www.uwinnipeg.ca/graduate-studies/current-students/forms.html
+Change in Program of Study: Students wishing to make changes to their graduate program must first receive a recommendation to do so from their Graduate Program and Advisor and (if applicable) Supervisory committee; students must then seek written permission from the Graduate Program Committee Chair for final approval of the change(s).
+Course withdrawal forms may be found on the Faculty of Graduate Studies website here: Forms for Students | Graduate Studies | The University of Winnipeg (uwinnipeg.ca)

-Re-Registration

-Any student whose program of study extends over more than one year must re-register for each succeeding year of his/her program until a degree is obtained.
+Re-Registration: Any student whose program of study extends over more than one year must re-register for each succeeding year of their program until a degree is obtained.

-TUITION FEES
+TUITION FEES\